reasonml/reasonml.github.io/docs/null-undefined-option.md

 Js_primitive.some(undefined);
 ```

 What's this `Js_primitive` thing?
 Why can't this compile to `undefined`?
-Long story short, when dealing polymorphic `option` type (aka `option('a)`, for any `'a`), many operations become tricky if we don't mark the value with some special annotation.
+Long story short, when dealing with a polymorphic `option` type (aka `option('a)`, for any `'a`), many operations become tricky if we don't mark the value with some special annotation.
 If this doesn't make sense, don't worry; just remember the following rule:

 - **Never, EVER, pass a nested `option` value (e.g. `Some(Some(Some(5)))`) into the JS side.**
 - **Never, EVER, annotate a value coming from JS as `option('a)`.
 Always give the concrete, non-polymorphic type.**